How do you measure success?

 The important take-away here is that software – on its own – doesn’t solve issues.
 Software is a tool; and how well that tool is integrated into your processes and procedures determines the success of the project.
 Companies achieved inventory accuracy before computers and ERP software.
 Computers and ERP software make it easier for companies to maintain accurate inventory; they don’t create accurate inventory.
 ERP doesn’t need inventory locked down to function; but you may determine your processes and procedures require it.

 3. You have one system of record

 But spreadsheets are not always a good thing.
 For one, they are silos of information that usually only one person is in control of.
-The data is manually inputted, so there’s also the risk of typos.
+The data is manually inputted, so there’s also the risk of typos (to say nothing of the time involved to manually enter the data).
 And a spreadsheet is very specific to the person who created it, which means if someone else comes along, they won’t know what to do to keep it living – so they create their own.
 There are folders and folders full of spreadsheets that are not centrally controlled.
 Sure, this can work in small environments, but it usually becomes unmanageable once the business grows.